Causal Bandits: Online Decision-Making in Endogenous Settings: Inference and Confidence Intervals

 We conduct exact tests by using the known assignment mechanism to simulate new assignment paths.
 Algorithm \ref{sharp null Test} provides the details of how to implement it.
 In particular, we propose $\tau$ by a downward search method based on the estimate from the bandit algorithm.
 Under the sharp null hypothesis of $\beta_0=\tau$, a new arm assignment path $1:T$ leads to a sequence of observed outcomes $y_t+\tau'(x^{H}_t-x_t)$ for $t\in \{1,\cdots ,T\}$.
 To obtain a confidence interval, we invert a sequence of exact hypothesis tests to identify the region outside where the null hypothesis is violated at the prespecified significance level \citep{imbens2015causal, bojinov2020design}.

-All of these experiments are run on synthetic data constructed as in Section \ref{sec: simulation}.
-We set $k=5$ and $d=3$ and run 50 trials in total.
+Consistent with the setting illustrated in the first way, all of these experiments are run on synthetic data constructed as in Section \ref{sec: simulation} and we consider two cases including $k=2$, $d=1$, and $k=1$, $d=1$.
+For each case, we run 50 trials.
 In each trial, we propose 20 hypotheses for $\beta_0$ based on the estimated coefficient of our main interest, $\hat{\beta}$ from a pre-run $\epsilon$-BanditIV and construct confidence intervals for all dimensions of $\beta_0$.
 For each hypothesis of $\beta_0$, we run the sharp null hypothesis test where we set $N_H$ as 200.
 We choose the significance level to be $\alpha=0.05$.
-Under BanditIV, the coverage of the test for each dimension of the estimate is listed as follows: 94\%, 96\%, 96\% ; Under $\epsilon$-greedy BanditIV, the coverage of the test for each dimension of the estimate is listed as follows: 96\%, 92\%, 94\%.
-We can see that, given the significance level as $0.05$, the coverage of the test is close to ideal across both BanditIV and $\epsilon$-BanditIV.
+Under $\epsilon$-greedy BanditIV, the coverage of the test is 96\% when $k=2$, $d=1$ and 94\% when $k=1$, $d=1$.
+We can see that, given the significance level as $0.05$, the coverage of the test is close to ideal.
 Thus, the re-randomization tests and corresponding confidence intervals reported here are adequate for inference of the main treatment effect.